maniTLab · Nashik, India · 2026

 Compiler & OS

-ManiT compiler for T3ISA, THATTE-OS microkernel with scheduler, IRQ handler, privilege domains — compiled and running.
+ManiT compiler for T3ISA, THATTEOS microkernel with scheduler, IRQ handler, privilege domains — compiled and running.